 Posted on March 12 2020

-One of our most popular articles is our list of affordable alternatives to the Rolex Explorer.
+One of my most popular articles is our list of affordable alternatives to the Rolex Explorer.
 There’s little surprise that readers, shopping on a budget, want a watch a little more modestly priced than the classic Rolex.